electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

     - :Code: -26 ``VERIFY_REJECTED``
       :Message: | ``<whatever error MAPI returned>``
-                | There may be a range of reasons for why the MAPI broadcast of the signed
+                | Any of a range of reasons for why the MAPI broadcast of the signed transaction
-                  transaction failed.
-We aggregate these into this error.
+                  failed.

     - :Code: -27 ``VERIFY_ALREADY_IN_CHAIN``
       :Message: | ``Transaction already in the mempool``